Full-time: Three years, Part-time: Five years

 You will take 18 modules, at the rate of 6 per year (full-time) or up to 4 per year (part-time).
 Optional modules may be taken alongside an 'elective' module, to make up the yearly quota of 6.
 Elective modules offer a choice from a wide range of modules offered across the university, and may for example include a language module, a work placement, or a careers or employability module.
 Modules are reviewed annually and may therefore vary, in content or availability, from those listed above.

-The first year of the course includes core modules in epistemology (theory of knowledge) and philosophical reasoning, with options in applied ethics, and philosophy and popular culture.
-At stage two (Year 2 and 3) you can choose from a range of options including: metaphysics and epistemology, philosophy of mind and language, phenomenology and existentialism, modern European thought and environmental ethics plus a final year dissertation.
+The full course begins with core modules in epistemology (theory of knowledge) and philosophical reasoning, with options in applied ethics, and philosophy and popular culture.
+At stage two you can choose from a range of options including: metaphysics and epistemology, philosophy of mind and language, phenomenology and existentialism, modern European thought and environmental ethics plus a final year dissertation.

 For a concise summary of the main features of this course, see our course specification.